-Getting Paid to Write for Textbroker: A Review on Why it Isn't for Me
+Getting Paid to Write for Textbroker: A Review on Why It Isn't for Me

-Right this very moment, you are reading an article whose motives are mostly financial.
+Right at this very moment, you are reading an article whose motives are mostly financial.
 Yes, I will admit that a portion (very large) of the reason my writing has taken up residence at HubPages is so that I can eventually experience the joy of many cash infusions into my bank account.
 You might notice, however, that I'm referring to all of this happening at a future date: Such is the risk of working for residual income.

 If only there was a way to get paid upfront for my words.
 Sure, I could put myself out there and advertise my rather unproven talent.
 Or, as I've discovered recently, I could apply to a content mill and be the one who chooses the offers that I will craft and manipulate.
 Quite a few brokerages of copy control the market for online content outsourcing today, but I chose Textbroker because of its reputation for recruiting and cultivating new writers.

-Pursuing Textbroker with words
+Pursuing Textbroker With Words

 Textbroker, in one sentence, is this: An online marketplace where clients post article requirements that are completed by a pool of registered authors.
 Not caring an iota about paying someone to churn out content, instead my eyes locked on to the following statement at Textbroker's website:

 Is writing your hobby, passion or profession?
 No matter if you're just starting out or are an experienced professional, at Textbroker, you earn cash for each word you write.
 We take care of everything else for you.